RuTpasswd/InTheBoX/README.md

 # InTheBox

-WeConnect provides a platform that brings businesses and individuals together.
-This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+IntheboX in a mobile application to help people to locate services and services providers to be able to provide their services in an easy w

 ## Getting Started

-To check the site log in to [weConnect](https://mwalughabura.github.io/weConnect/)
+To check the site log in to [IntheboX](https://github.com/rutpasswd/InTheBoX)

 ### Prerequisites